muppet9010/factorio-muppet-gui/README.md

 - `fontColor` options can be found either in the mod files at `utility\lists\colors.lua` or at the website `https://www.rapidtables.com/web/color/html-color-codes.html`.
 The option defaults to the value of `white`.
 - `background` options are are from the main Factorio game: `main` is the default Factorio GUI grey colors. `contentInnerLight` is the light grey in some content backgrounds. `transparent` is no background color 9see through). `brightRed`, `brightGreen` and `brightYellow` are self explanatory, but use of a non white `fontColor` and `xbuttonColor` is advised.
 - The various choices in the GUI are often limited by what graphics Vanilla Factorio includes.
 If there's something specific you'd like added raise it in the discussion section and I can check if there is already a graphic for it.
 - `timer` Option Group is used to define how a timer should be configured.
 You add the special text `[!TIMER!]` within the message.
 This will be replaced with the time which will update every second.
-It's advised to set the timeout to the same value as you want to count to so that on reaching 0 seconds remaining the message vanishes.
+It's advised to set the timeout to the same value as you want to count to so that on reaching 0 seconds remaining the message vanishes, but the timer will continue counting until removed.

 -------------------------------------------------